getify/You-Dont-Know-JS/get-started/ch1.md

 In other words, parsed languages usually also perform code generation before execution, so it's not that much of a stretch to say that, in spirit, they're compiled languages.

 JS source code is parsed before it is executed.
-The specification requires as much, because it calls for "early errors"—statically determined errors in code, such as a duplicate parameter name—to be reported before the code starts executing.
+The specification requires as much because it calls for "early errors"—statically determined errors in code, such as a duplicate parameter name—to be reported before the code starts executing.
 Those errors cannot be recognized without the code having been parsed.

 So **JS is a parsed language**, but is it *compiled*?

-The answer is closer to yes than no. The parsed JS is converted to an optimized (binary) form, and that "code" is subsequently executed (Figure 2); the engine does not commonly switch back into line-by-line execution (like Figure 1) mode after it has finished all the hard work of parsing—most languages/engines wouldn't, because that would be highly inefficient.
+The answer is closer to yes than no. The parsed JS is converted to an optimized (binary) form, and that "code" is subsequently executed (Figure 2); the engine does not commonly switch back into line-by-line execution (like Figure 1) mode after it has finished all the hard work of parsing—most languages/engines wouldn't because that would be highly inefficient.

 To be specific, this "compilation" produces a binary byte code (of sorts), which is then handed to the "JS virtual machine" to execute.
 Some like to say this VM is "interpreting" the byte code.
 But then that means Java, and a dozen other JVM-driven languages, for that matter, are interpreted rather than compiled.
 Of course, that contradicts the typical assertion that Java/etc are compiled languages.

 Interestingly, while Java and JavaScript are very different languages, the question of interpreted/compiled is pretty closely related between them!

 Another wrinkle is that JS engines can employ multiple passes of JIT (Just-In-Time) processing/optimization on the generated code (post parsing), which again could reasonably be labeled either "compilation" or "interpretation" depending on perspective.
-It's actually a fantastically complex situation under the hood of a JS engine.
+It's a fantastically complex situation under the hood of a JS engine.

 So what do these nitty-gritty details boil down to?
 Step back and consider the entire flow of a JS source program: